Aleph-Alpha/pharia-engine/README.md

 cargo install wasm-tools
 ```

-Every time we update the `wit` worlds, we we need to clear the Skill build cache in `./skill_build_cache` which is used by the tests.
+Every time we update the `wit` worlds, we need to clear the Skill build cache in `./skill_build_cache` which is used by the tests.

 ### Building and running the kernel container using Podman